lazarenkoweb/vsko.github.io/README.md

 ### Last Update
 - Moved all homeworks to the GoIT directory
-- Left to do one homework and one exam
+- I have one task of homework and one exam to do